ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

 Command Line
 ============

-Specifying ``--tags`` or ``--skip-tags`` multiple times on the commandline will merge the specified tags together.
-In previous versions of Ansible, a config option, ``merge_multiple_cli_tags``, existed to change this behaviour to only keep the last specified ``--tags`` option.
-This config option existed for backwards compatibility as the overwriting behaviour was deprecated in 2.3 and the default behaviour was changed in 2.4.
+If you specify ``--tags`` or ``--skip-tags`` multiple times on the command line, Ansible will merge the specified tags together.
+In previous versions of Ansible, you could set ``merge_multiple_cli_tags`` to ``False`` if you wanted to keep only the last-specified ``--tags``.
+This config option existed for backwards compatibility.
+The overwriting behavior was deprecated in 2.3 and the default behavior was changed in 2.4.
 Ansible-2.7 removes the config option; multiple ``--tags`` are now always merged.

-If you have a shell script that depends on the overwriting behaviour, please upgrade your script to only add the --tags which you actually want before upgrading to Ansible-2.7.
+If you have a shell script that depends on setting ``merge_multiple_cli_tags`` to ``False``, please upgrade your script so it only adds the ``--tags`` you actually want before upgrading to Ansible-2.7.

 Python Compatibility